scalar-labs/scalardb/docs/backup-restore.md

 ### Cosmos DB

 To restore a backup, please follow the [azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup#restore-account-portal) and change the default consistency to `STRONG` after restoring the backup.
-It is recommended to use the mean or average of pause and unpause time as a restore point as we explained earlier.
+It is recommended to use the midtime of paused duration as a restore point as we explained earlier.

 ### DynamoDB